Aashwin11/Project-AWS-TERRAFORM-GITHUB_ACTIONS/README.md

 This project demonstrates how to **provision, deploy, and manage a scalable static website on AWS** using **Terraform** (with a modular approach) and **GitHub Actions** for CI/CD.
 It features **two isolated environments** (DEV and PROD), automated infrastructure deployment and teardown, and environment-specific protection using GitHub Environments.

+**NOTE: Please fork the Repository for use and make sure to SETUP THE AWS CREDENTIALS to use the IAC.**
 ---

 ## Architecture